-2.2.2 App based redirection - AIS
+2.2.3 App based redirection - AIS

-2.2.2 App based redirection - AIS
+2.2.3 App based redirection - AIS

-C CEG Checklist Requirements Regulatory Reference CEG Checklist Reference Participant Implementation Requirements CX Considerations 1 AISPs must initially ask PSU to identify ASPSP so that the consent request can be constructed in line with the ASPSP's data cluster capabilities.
+С EG Checklist Requirements Regulatory Reference CEG Checklist Reference Participant Implementation Requirements 1 AISPs must initially ask PSU to identify ASPSP so that the consent request can be constructed in line with the ASPSP's data cluster capabilities.
 PSRs Rege.
-68(3)(a), 69(2) and 70(3)(a) FCA Approach Document 17.55, 17.56 8 AISP Required AISPs should make the PSU aware that they will be taken to their authentication.
-3 If the PSU has an ASPSP app installed on the same device the redirection must invoke the ASPSP app for authentication purposes only without introducing any additional screens.
+68(3)(a), 69(2) and 70(3)(a) FCA Approach Document 17.55, 17.56 8 AISP Required 3 If the PSU has an ASPSP app installed on the same device the redirection must invoke the ASPSP app for authentication purposes only without introducing any additional screens.
 The ASPSP app based authentication must have no more than the number of steps that the PSU would experience when directly accessing the ASPSP mobile app(biometric, passcode, credentials) and offer the same authentication method(s) available to the PSU when authenticating in their ASPSP's direct channels.
-Trustee P3/P4 letter Actions P3 A2 and P3 A6 EBA Final Guideline 5.2 (a) FCA Approach Document 17.132,17.136, 17.138 1 ASPSP Required ASPSPs should have intermediary screen which indicates the star request and informing the PSU that they will be automatically taker AISP.
-ASPSPs should inform the PSU on the intermediary screen that the with the ASPSP is closed.
-4 After authentication the PSU must be deep linked within the app to confirm the account(s) which they would like the AISP to have access to without having to go through any further mandatory screens.
-For details on deep linking see Appendix 7.3 .
+Trustee P3/P4 letter Actions P3 A2 and P3 A6 EBA Final Guideline 5.2 (a) FCA Approach Document 17.132,17.136, 17.138 1 ASPSP Required 4 After authentication the PSU must be deep linked within the app to confirm the account(s) which they would like the AISP to have access to without having to go through any further mandatory screens.
+For details on deep linking see Appendix 7.3.
 Trustee P3/P4 letter Actions P3 A2 and P3 A6 EBA Final Guideline 5.2 (a) FCA Approach Document 17.132,17.136, 17.138 1 ASPSP Required 7 AISPs should confirm the successful completion of the account information request. • n/a 18 AISP Recommended